HIGH QUALITY, HARD TO GET AND CUSTOM ELECTROLYTIC CAPACITORS FOR POWER SUPPLIES, DISPLAYS, TVs, MOTHERBOARDS AND MORE!

 As a practical person, I shall rectify that:

 • Ants, as Lewis Thomas famously remarked, “are so much like human beings as to be an embarrassment” – to us, especially, as they not only do so many of the things we do, but in many ways they do them better.
-For bonus “girl power” points, their workers and soldiers are all female :cool:
+Wood ants even make their own antibiotic, by combining tree resin with their formic acid…

 • Capybaras, the largest rodents, seem to get a pass even from people who see the smaller rodents as unmitigated vermin.